 When people ask what size to get I always suggest a 6lb if they are getting one and 4lb and 8lb if they are getting two.

-The beauty of the medicine ball often lies in the ability to move fast, fluid, and connected which does not happen when we use too much weight.
+The beauty of the med ball often lies in the ability to move fast, fluid, and connected which does not happen when we use too much weight.
 Even some of the guys you see throwing 100MPH are using 12lb and 14lb balls which really puts it in perspective why Darlene needs a new trainer.